-Workshops Across Taronga Sydney
+Workshops at Taronga Zoo Sydney

 In this animal encounter experience, students engage in an intimate session meeting some fascinating native Australian animals, learning about their roles in the environment and their unique features and adaptations that help them thrive in the wild.